-Regardless, we hope that Dinovite continues to take the safety and quality of their products seriously to maintain this recall-free record.
+Regardless, we hope that Dinovite continues to take the safety and quality of its products seriously to maintain this recall-free record.

 However, despite Dinovite’s recall-free record, we always encourage pet owners to be vigilant of any future recalls of Dinovite products or any products from any other brands to ensure their pets remain healthy and safe.